fengyuanchen/cropperjs/docs/api/cropper-selection.md

 | keyboard | `boolean` | `false` | - | Indicates whether keyboard control is supported. |
 | outlined | `boolean` | `false` | - | Indicates whether show the outlined or not. |
 | precise | `boolean` | `false` | - | Indicates whether reserve the precise of the `x`, `y`, `width`, and `height` properties or not. |

+The supported keyboard keys:

+- `Delete` or `Command + Backspace`: Removes the active selection.
+- `ArrowLeft`: Moves the active selection to the left by 1 pixel.
+- `ArrowRight`: Moves the active selection to the right by 1 pixel.
+- `ArrowUp`: Moves the active selection to the top by 1 pixel.
+- `ArrowDown`: Moves the active selection to the bottom by 1 pixel.
+- `+`: Zooms in the active selection by 10%.
+- `-`: Zooms out the active selection by 10%.

 ## Methods